lucdebrouwer/smart-map/README.md

 The third application, our arduino client, makes http requests to the API to check whether someone has pressed the Stop here button at a bus stop.
 Whenever someone presses the button, a red LED will light up.
 ### How to use the API?
 The endpoint url for the api is https://ictdebrouwer.nl when initially visiting the webpage you will find a similar readme file with all the possible endpoints.
-However, if you would like to contribute to this project or test the api locally you can clone this project and run the following commands to launch the express app locally:
+However, if you would like to contribute to this project or test the api locally you can clone this project and run the following commands to launch the express app locally.

+This will install all the necessary dependencies, such as express and the body-parser required to handle post requests.

 ```
-// This will install all the necessary dependencies, such as express and the body-parser required to handle post requests.
 npm install
 ```
 Next up you want to launch the application, running this command will launch a nodemon development server that will restart whenever a new change in code is found.